“Farther Away” State Parks Outside of Tompkins County

 Generally we visit Watkins Glen State Park in the fall on a Wednesday before the Gorge Trail closes for the season.
 We typically do an interesting loop of the Gorge and Rim Trails, with a side trip to the near-by FLT trailhead if we need to hike for additional time.

-It should be noted that Watkins Glen State Park does NOT allow dogs on the Gorge Trail; if you usually hike with your canine companion, they will have to stay home for this hike
+It should be noted that Watkins Glen State Park does NOT allow dogs on the Gorge Trail; if you usually hike with your canine companion, they will have to stay home for the hikes in this state park.

 A short Youtube video on Watkins Glen State Park: